 A complete guide to help business owners and graphic designers develop exterior business signs that stand out.

 But recently, I had the opportunity to design an exterior sign for the first time in my career.
-I need to understand what I am creating, so I researched what the best way to go about it was.
+I need to understand what I am creating, so I researched the best way to go about it was.
 I wanted to share that with you so that we all can design better signs.

 This article outlines the steps to follow to design and develop the most effective sign possible.
 Within the steps, I delve into the critical considerations when creating a storefront sign.